taradiddles/grsec-kernels/README.md

 building
 --------

+you can use the build_latest shell script to automate building, it will automatically fetch the latest kernel and grsecurity patches, and optionaly build a kernel with a supplied .config file

+otherwise the manual steps are:

 as usual - unpack kernel, patch with grsec, copy config

 if you use 'make menuconfig' and get an error, add -ltinfo to HOSTLOADLIBES_mconf in scripts/kconfig/Makefile: